 Structure of workshops in third world countries such as Indonesia or Thailand for production of design craft of Japan as brand-new service line.

 • Present operations with quick services in order to cater the department of young people.

 • Barkerville After The Gold Rush Case Study Analysis can use up add-on business in order to offer standard things of Japan in a devoted dining establishment areas.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of attractive schemes for old people and females.
+• Intro of attractive schemes for old people and females.

-• Intro of complimentary card of membership to use package of special offer to its loyal consumers.
+• Introduction of complimentary card of membership to provide plan of special offer to its devoted consumers.

-Structure of local center for training especially to train local staff.
+Building of regional center for training especially to train local staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|